Police seek hit-and-run driver who struck, seriously injured 2 pedestrians in Natick

 NATICK, MASS.
-(WHDH) - Police are searching for a hit-and-run driver who they say struck and seriously injured two pedestrians in Natick, resulting in them being flown to trauma centers Tuesday evening.
+(WHDH) – Police are searching for a hit-and-run driver who they say struck and seriously injured two pedestrians in Natick on Tuesday evening who were then flown to trauma centers.

 “This is the worst one I have ever seen,” said Karen Miscia, a nurse who witnessed the crash.
 “I am amazed the woman was still alive.”